mhubelbank/Causality/README.md

     Example:
         python3 interventionTest.py models/M3.py

-probTest.py is a test for the probability system, and demonstrates the use of the probability system using synthetic data.
-It is hardcoded for particular models but can be modified locally for testing any model.
+probTest.py is a comprehensive test for the probability system, and demonstrates the use of the probability system using synthetic data.
+It is hardcoded to use the data file models/probTestDat.py.

+    python3 probTest.py

+probPlot.py presents a plot of the probability distribution of each variable in a dataset using matplotlib.

-    python probTest.py <model file>
+    python3 probPlot.py <model file>

     Example:
-        python3 probTest.py models/M1.py
+        python3 probPlot.py models/M7.py

 ## References: